 With Zombie, Le Temps wants to give a second life to its evergreen stories

-We love to hear users’ stories about using Chartbeat to solve problems large and small.
+We love to hear users’ stories about using Chartbeat editorial analytics to solve problems large and small.
 Recently, our partners on the product team at Le Temps shared how they used Chartbeat APIs in building Zombie, an innovative internal tool that identifies evergreen content that is ideal for republication, and then suggests relevant articles to editors.

 Read below about the challenge, their product vision — and how Chartbeat helped.